How to Apply

 Send us your transcripts

 Please provide official transcripts of all high school and post-secondary education you have completed to date.
-Transcripts, or anticipated final grades, must be presented to Student Services before you will be considered for admission.
+Transcripts, or anticipated final grades, must be presented to the Office of the Registrar/Student Services before you will be considered for admission.

 If your transcripts are from Alberta, another province, or outside of Canada, check out How to submit your transcripts and/or documentation.